 You will be asked to include in-kind contributions to your project as part of your application budget.
 This will provide the full monetary value of the project, inclusive of any cash income.

-The assessment process will take a minimum of two months.
-The applicant organisation (or the auspicing body) will receive a letter advertising the outcome of the application following the completion of the assessment process.
+The application process takes approximately four months from submission to approval.
+The applicant organisation (or the auspice body) will receive a letter advising the outcome of the application following the completion of the assessment process.
 At this point, applicants can request feedback on the outcome.

 Recipients of CGP funding are listed on the